 Simple recipe on how to make an Easy Roasted Turkey with perfectly crispy skin and moist meat without a lot of fuss.
 Place this beautiful turkey on the dinner table to impress family and friends this holiday season.

 Learn how to make an easy roasted turkey

 I’m a bit of a roasted turkey snob because of my Mom.
 Her turkey is the best you’ll ever have and the way to do it couldn’t be easier: simply baste it with melted butter and white wine every 30 minutes.
 That’s it!
 The result is a perfectly roasted turkey every single time with the moistest meat and crispiest skin around.

-There are all sorts of opinions about how to roast a turkey and I can already hear the hootin’ and hollerin’ about how basting is totally unnecessary because the only way to a truly moist turkey is through brining.
+About 3 to 3 1/2 hours, or until a thermometer inserted in the inner thigh registers 165°F/73C.
+There are also all sorts of opinions about how to roast a turkey and I can already hear the hootin’ and hollerin’ about how basting is totally unnecessary because the only way to a truly moist turkey is through brining.
 I love to brine poultry and do it a lot during the year, just not on Thanksgiving.

 You see, the Thanksgiving tradition in my family is to baste and basting is what makes me happy, so I do it.
 Maybe it’s the hot liquid flowing over the slowly crisping skin.
 Maybe it’s the wonderful roasted turkey smell that fills the kitchen every time you open the oven door.
 I don’t really know why it comes out perfect, time and time again, but it does, and it feels like home.